Delaware.gov logo

 June 6, 2023

-UPDATE: The changes below have been fully approved and implemented.
+UPDATE: The changes below have been approved and implemented

 The OABCC recently proposed two important changes to the Commissioner’s Rules that relate to restaurants licensed to serve alcohol.